SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 #### Querying authors or keywords

-You can also search for packages which are creaed by a specific user or organisation using the key `author`.
-For example, a query of [`fluent author:vapor`](https://swiftpackageindex.com/search?query=fluent+author%3Avapor) matches any package containing the word "fluent" that is also owned by the vapor organisation.
+You can also search for packages created by a specific user or organisation by filtering on `author`.
+For example, a query of [`fluent author:vapor`](https://swiftpackageindex.com/search?query=fluent+author%3Avapor) matches any package containing the word "fluent" owned by the vapor organisation.

-Similarly, you can search for packages that contain a certain keyword such as by using [`keyword:accessibility`](https://swiftpackageindex.com/search?query=keyword%3Aaccessibility) which matches any package which contains the keyword "accessibility".
+Similarly, you can search for packages that contain keywords with a `keyword` filter.
+For example, [`keyword:accessibility`](https://swiftpackageindex.com/search?query=keyword%3Aaccessibility) matches any package having the "accessibility" keyword.

 #### Excluding results